GridGain-Demos/ignite-essentials-developer-training/README.md

     Once you run the query, you'll see that the `artist` column is blank for some records.
 That's because `Track` and `Artist` tables are not co-located and the nodes don't have all data available locally during the join phase.

-2. Allow the non-colocated joins by enabling the `Allow non-colocated joins` checkbox on the Control Center screen.
+2. Allow the non-colocated joins by enabling the `Allow non-colocated joins` checkbox on the GridGain Nebula screen.

 3. Run the query again to see a complete and correct result.